fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/README.md

 7. Near-full : 149(0.1%)

-The kaggle's data owner [QINGYI](https://www.kaggle.com/qingyi/wm811k-wafer-map/) have do a great data explore and I cite one image about other 8 patterns from him/her (Sorry, I am lazy to generate again ...).
+The data owner of Kaggle, [QINGYI](https://www.kaggle.com/qingyi/wm811k-wafer-map/), has conducted an extensive data exploration and provided an image showing the other eight patterns (apologies for not generating it again).
+If we predict that all patterns belong to label 8, we can achieve an 85.2% baseline accuracy for this dataset.
+However, this may lead to a false sense of confidence in the model's performance, as we may obtain low-accuracy classification results for the remaining 14.8% of the data.

 ![image](https://github.com/fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/blob/master/images/8%20category%20pattern.png)

-If we just predict all patterns are label:8 (none pattern), we will get 85.2% baseline accuracy for this data set.
-<br>It will make us easily misleading to believe we have build a great model for this problem.
-But in fact we may get low accuracy classified result for the remain 14.8% data.

-**So first I define the problem is to seaparate 8 pattern from 25519 images (without none patterns)**

-P.S There are many scholars use 172950 images to publish their papers and claim they got high accuracy, but in my view it's ... mmh ... you know.
+Therefore, our goal is to separate the eight patterns from the 25,519 images that do not belong to the none pattern category.
+It is worth noting that many researchers have used all 172,950 labeled images to claim high accuracy, which in our view may be misleading.

 <h3> Data split </h3>